amazon-gamelift/amazon-gamelift-plugin-unreal/GameLiftPlugin/README.md

 * [Deploy your game with a managed EC2 fleet](https://docs.aws.amazon.com/gamelift/latest/developerguide/unreal-plugin-ec2.html)
 * [Deploy your game with a managed container fleet](https://docs.aws.amazon.com/gamelift/latest/developerguide/unreal-plugin-container.html)

+## Metrics

+This telemetry metrics solution enables the feature to collect and ship telemetry metrics from your game servers hosted on Amazon GameLift Servers to AWS services for monitoring and observability.
+For detailed setup and usage instructions, see [METRICS.md](../TelemetryMetrics/METRICS.md).

 ## Troubleshoot plugin installation